pydantic/pydantic/README.md

 There is, as yet, no integration with pydantic, so schemas can only be defined via dictionaries.

-The plan is to generate this schema definition from type hints in pydantic, then create a `SchemaValidator` upon model creation.
+The plan is for pydantic to adopt `pydantic-core` in v2 and to generate the schema definition from type hints in pydantic, then create a `SchemaValidator` upon model creation.

 `pydantic-core` will be a separate package, required by `pydantic`.

+The public interface to pydantic shouldn't change too much as a result of this switch (though I intend to clean up quite a lot in the public API in v2 as well).

 Example of usage: